byu-cpe/ecen520_student/spi_download/spi_download.md

        * Summarize the `no_input_delay` and `no_output_delay` section of the report.
        * How many total endpoints are there on your clock signal?
        * Find the first net in the `Max Delay Paths` section and indicate the source and destination of this maximum path.
-    1. Indicate how many times you had to synthesize and download your bitstream before your circuit worked.
+    1. Indicate how many times you had to (1) synthesize your design and (2) download your bitstream before your circuit worked.
+Note that two different numbers are needed for this response.

 <!--
 - Add an exercise where the students do one of the following: